tudelft-cda-lab/Tutorials/FlexFringe/getting-started.md

 ![image of learned state machine](models/tutorial1-9.png)
 ![image of learned state machine](models/tutorial1-10.png)

+If you use FlexFringe in your research paper, please consider citing the following reference:

 > @inproceedings{verwer2017flexfringe,
 >  title={Flexfringe: a passive automaton learning package},
 >  author={Verwer, Sicco and Hammerschmidt, Christian A},